 At this time our online system doesn’t support this.
 We’d appreciate it if you could email us at [email protected] to let us know, so we can free up your spot for another patient who might be looking.

-Believe it or not, wait times have gone down since we first opened.
-With that said, we completely understand that this is a critical question for patients planning a visit.
+We understand that this is a critical question for patients planning a visit.
 First time patients who are planning to see us should know that there are multiple steps to their visit.
 Patients will need to fill out our patient intake forms before they can meet with a pharmacist for the first time.
 Those forms are available at our office or they can be completed in advance by printing the 3 linked forms on this page: https://www.solevowellness.com/appointments/

 After the intake forms have been completed, first time patients will get in line to meet with a pharmacist.
-Patients who have made an appointment online at the link above will not wait in this line, and will meet with one of our expert pharmacists at their scheduled time.
+Patients who have made an appointment online (Squirrel Hill location only) at the link above will not wait in this line, and will meet with one of our expert pharmacists at their scheduled time.
 These pharmacist consultations could be as short as 5 minutes or as long as 20 minutes.
 We take them very seriously and it’s a priority for our team to make sure that our patients get their questions answered.

 Patients who have already met with a pharmacist will then go to the dispensing area to meet with one of our patient care consultants and select their medicine.
 Please note that there is a strictly regulated limit to the number of patients who can be in the dispensing area at one time.
 Both first time patients who have already had their pharmacist consultation and returning patients will be in the same line to get in to the dispensing area.
 We’d like this to be as efficient as possible to cut down on patient wait times, but we also won’t rush patients out.
 This means there can sometimes be a wait on busy days.